These websites have helped make fundraising just a bit easier.

 Best Company

-This is a fantastic option for those who want to help you fundraise, but can't really afford to just give you cash donations.
+This is a fantastic option for those who want to help you fundraise but can't really afford to just give you cash donations.
 It’s really really handy for all of your friends who are in college and might not have the spare cash to help you out, but still want to help you out, you know?

 Best Company is a site that hosts reputable reviews for thousands of companies.
-You’ll find review for car companies, home security companies, pest companies, life insurance, etc. Their goal is to provide honest, detailed reviews from actual customers to help people choose the right company for them.
+You’ll find reviews for car companies, home security companies, pest companies, life insurance, etc. Their goal is to provide honest, detailed reviews from actual customers to help people choose the right company for them.
 Best Company has created a platform called “FundRaising Your Voice” which lets someone like you (through ILP) earn donations when their friends and family write reviews for companies found on Best Companies.

 In a nutshell, it works like this: You’ll fill out this application to start a campaign with Best Company.
 They’ll give you a URL for your fundraising campaign, which you can share with your friends and family.
-Friends and fam can click that URL and will be able to write reviews for companies they have personal experience with.
-When you fill out the application, you’ll set up a campaign date and any reviews written, submitted, approved and published within that date will raise a $2 donation towards your ILP fee.
+Friends and family can click that URL and will be able to write reviews for companies they have personal experience with.
+When you fill out the application, you’ll set up a campaign date and any reviews written, submitted, approved, and published within that date will raise a $2 donation towards your ILP fee.

 So, let’s say your mom writes a review for Orkin pest control because she had a great experience working with them — that gets you some money towards your ILP semester!
 Then your sister writes a review for Honda because she’s loved driving her Honda Civic: another $2 for you.
 Get the idea?